Maxdelft/Graduate/IHDA/Hyperparametersearch/w_potential/README.md

 ### Neighbourhood

-The authors of the [IHDA](https://proceedings.neurips.cc/paper/2020/file/074177d3eb6371e32c16c55a3b8f706b-Paper.pdf) algorithm define the neighbourhood of a sample as follows:
+The authors of the [IHDA](https://proceedings.neurips.cc/paper/2020/file/074177d3eb6371e32c16c55a3b8f706b-Paper.pdf) algorithm define the neighbourhood *N_p* of a sample *p* as follows:
 ![performance_stats_BC](https://github.com/Maxdelft/Graduate/blob/main/IHDA/Images/Results/w_potential/neighbourhood.png)

+Speaking, all samples *q* for which the distance between them and the considered sample *p* is smaller than *w* are neighbouring samples of the sample *p* and therefore belong to the neighbourhood *N_p*.
+It should be observed that the definition of the neighbourhood *N_p* requries a definition of the of the distance between two samples.
+It is reported in the paper [IHDA](https://proceedings.neurips.cc/paper/2020/file/074177d3eb6371e32c16c55a3b8f706b-Paper.pdf) that the cosine similarity matrix delivers the best results.

+#### Cosine Similarity Matrix

 ![performance_stats_BC](https://github.com/Maxdelft/Graduate/blob/main/IHDA/Images/Results/w_potential/Potential.png)